 • Bridgehampton Road near Yeovil; Durliegh Hill, Durliegh; Bineham Lane, Yeovilton.

-Please check here Roadworks and travel information and follow @travelsomerset on X and FB for travel updates.
+Please check the Council’s Roadworks and travel information page and follow @TravelSomerset on X (formerly Twitter) and Facebook for live travel updates, roadworks and other highways news.

 Housing and evacuation support